A continuous flow of value to stay relevant

-The pace of change in today’s business world is unprecedented; the average lifespan of companies has significantly decreased to only 24 years1 and the majority of CEOs are struggling to keep up with the rapid pace of technological change2.
-This presents a challenge and an opportunity: executives must seriously reconsider how they run their organization and develop products and services to thrive in this age of uncertainty.
+The pace of change in today's business world is unprecedented; the average lifespan of companies has significantly decreased to only 24 years1 and the majority of CEOs are struggling to keep up with the rapid pace of technologies change2.
+This presents a challenge and an opportunity: executives must seriously reconsider how they run their organisation and develop products and services to thrive in this age of uncertainty.

 Agile is a way of working that emphasizes iterative planning and delivery.
 It aims to deliver value to customers early and often, and is specifically designed to deal with complexity in unpredictable environments.
 From its roots in product and software development, Agile is now spreading rapidly across industries.

 Scaling Agile beyond individual projects and programs to work throughout the enterprise is challenging.
 Highly complex business and regulatory environments, legacy systems and bureaucratic, siloed organizational structures are as much of a hindrance to embedding Agile as they are to daily operations.
 Overcoming these necessitates looking across the entire organization - from technology to people, processes and governance.